marcus-downing/plugin-b/README.md

 $ make
 ```

-This command will build your plugin, putting all the compiled files into the `dist` folder.
+This command will build your plugin, putting all the compiled files into the `trunk` folder.

 You should never need to edit the `Gruntfile.js` or the `Makefile` in your `src`.
 The `Makefile` does nothing but call `grunt` and `npm` for you; it's there simply as a convenience.